miculan/shaping-anonymous-contact-tracing-data/README.md

 Once a map is obtained in this way, it can be laid over the actual map of the area of origin (e.g. using Google Maps).
 Thus, the (anonymous) points can be given an actual position.
 Accuracy of the result depends on the number of points (devices), and the proximity distance.

+It should be observed that in order to construct the proximity graph we need to collect exchanged tags in a centralised server.
+This can be achieved quite easily with centralized contact tracing solution, while it would be much more difficult with truly distributed ones.

+The analysis we have carried out in this small example is still primitive, and based on very limited techniques and tools.
+After all, I'm no big data expert :) More sophisticated techniques could be used in order to achieve a similar result, even in presence of limited data.
 Further improvements can be obtained by taking advantage of extra information, not included in the proximity graph, such as: "pinned points" (i.e., points whose coordinates are known), population distribution on the area, etc.